Curriculum and Course Descriptions

 - One class in the Introduction to Cultural Anthropology is required, with a grade of C or better.
 Preferred consideration will be given to candidates with further anthropology in their backgrounds.
 Cross-cultural experience is also valued.
 Note: candidates lacking the introductory course may take it online through Eastern University in the summer in advance of enrolling.

-3. TCA 550: Epistemological Insights for Anthropological Practice (3 credits)
+3. THCA 550: Epistemological Insights for Anthropological Practice (3 credits)

-6. TCA 680: Thesis in Theological and Cultural Anthropology (3 credits)
+6. THCA 680: Thesis in Theological and Cultural Anthropology (3 credits)

 7. Practiced Anthropology Menu (electives) (12 credits)